KohaILS/koha-manual-zh-cn/source/apis_protocols.rst

 LDAP
 -----------------------------

-Setting up LDAP (Lightweight Directory Access Protocol) for Koha allows you to store all user information in a central database which is accessed both by your organisations Koha instance and for users to authenticate on other existing systems.
+Setting up LDAP (Lightweight Directory Access Protocol) for Koha allows you to store all user information in a central database which is accessed both by your organisation's Koha instance and for users to authenticate on other existing systems.

 LDAP is a protocol used for file discovery over networks and network authentication.